-Tethers - gradual pulling; both tethers to slow down, one taut the other slack to turn.
-Connect them to the ski tip connector.
+Tethers - Used to enhance turn shape, provide speed control, and make emergency stops.
+Gradual pulling both tethers to slow down, one taut the other slack to turn.
+Can be connected to the ski tip connector, climbing harness or boots of the student.